tigrisdata-archive/tigris-cli/README.md

-  quota          Quota related commands read           Reads and outputs documents replace        Inserts or replaces document(s) scaffold       Scaffold a project for specified language search         Searches a collection for documents matching the query server         Tigris server related commands transact       Executes a set of operations in a transaction
+  quota          Quota related commands read           Reads and outputs documents replace        Inserts or replaces document(s) restore        restores documents and schemas from JSON files scaffold       Scaffold new application for project search         Searches a collection for documents matching the query server         Tigris server related commands transact       Executes a set of operations in a transaction